wp-plugins/gregs-threaded-comment-numbering/readme.txt

 Tags: comments, count, numbering, threading, paging, paged comments, threaded comments, pingback, trackback, display, callback function, comments.php, greg mulhauser, comment number, comment counter, listing comments
 Requires at least: 2.7
 Tested up to: 2.7
-Stable tag: 1.0.3
+Stable tag: 1.1.1

 Numbers comments sequentially and hierarchically; handles comments which are threaded, paged and/or reversed.
 Coders can call the function directly.

 == Description ==

+This plugin numbers your comments sequentially and hierarchically, with full support for the new comment features introduced in WordPress 2.7 -- including threading, paging, and your choice of ascending or descending date order.

+= New in This Version =

+* Increased support for hierarchical numbering of threaded comments from 2 levels up to the full 10 levels deep supported by WordPress.

+* 'Jumble Count' mode if you'd like your numbers to match the order in which comments were received, rather than the order in which they are displayed.

+* Rewritten core numbering routines make an already speedy plugin even faster and more efficient.

+For more details on what's new in this release, please see the update announcement: [New Version of Comment Numbering Plugin Adds Features and Fixes](http://counsellingresource.com/features/2009/02/03/comment-numbering-plugin-new-version/)

+= Background =

 The introduction of WordPress 2.7 brought with it significant new capabilities for threading and paging comments, but these same changes in WordPress mean that well established methods for numbering comments -- like including a basic incrementing counter within your template code -- no longer do the trick.
-Fortunately, taking advantage of modern comment handling features like paging and threading doesn't have to mean giving up comment numbering.
+Fortunately, taking advantage of modern comment handling features like paging and threading doesn't have to mean giving up comment numbering altogether.

-Coupled with a new template function for displaying comments which debuted in WordPress 2.7, Greg's Threaded Comment Numbering plugin provides accurate sequential numbering for each comment, including hierarchical numbering for the first level of threaded comments (e.g., comment number 2 and its replies numbered 2.1, 2.2, 2.3, etc.).
+Coupled with a new template function for displaying comments which debuted in WordPress 2.7, Greg's Threaded Comment Numbering plugin provides accurate sequential numbering for each comment, including hierarchical numbering up to the full 10 levels supported by WordPress.

 The plugin numbers comments accurately whether you choose to display them in ascending or descending date order, on multiple pages or on one long page, and with or without threading enabled.
 It also handles pingback and trackback numbering.

 For coders, the plugin provides additional configuration options via direct calls to the function that handles the numbering.

-For more information, please see this plugin's information page: [Greg's Threaded Comment Numbering Plugin](http://counsellingresource.com/features/2009/01/27/threaded-comment-numbering-plugin-for-wordpress/)
+For more information, please see this plugin's original information page: [Greg's Threaded Comment Numbering Plugin](http://counsellingresource.com/features/2009/01/27/threaded-comment-numbering-plugin-for-wordpress/)

 == Installation ==